changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 to solve this problem; for `arr_5`, before C++98 The compiler cannot know that `len_foo()` actually returns a constant at runtime, which causes illegal production.

-> Note that most compilers now have their own compiler optimizations.
+> Note that most compilers now have their compiler optimizations.
 > Many illegal behaviors become legal under the compiler's optimization.
 > If you need to reproduce the error, you need to use the old version of the compiler.

 C++11 provides `constexpr` to let the user explicitly declare that the function or object constructor will become a constant expression at compile time.
-This keyword explicitly tells the compiler that it should verify that `len_foo` should be a compile time constant expression.
+This keyword explicitly tells the compiler that it should verify that `len_foo` should be a compile-time constant expression.
 Constant expression.

 In addition, the function of `constexpr` can use recursion: